radarlabs/api-diff/README.md

 }
 ```

 This defines a pretty common server setup.
-There is a production API at prod.api.com.
+There is a production API at prod.api.com, that uses https (the default is http).
 It implicitly defines a "prod" key env in our config.
 There is a staging api at staging.api.com with a "staging" key env.
-Additionally, developers run local apis at localhost:8000, which use staging keys and should be communicated with over http (default is https).
+Additionally, developers run local apis at localhost:8000, which use staging keys and should be communicated with over http (the default).
 Finally, each user has their own staging env at USER-staging.api.com which again uses staging keys.

 Additionally, for this config, we would add some environment variables, optionally in a .env file loaded by dotenv to make our lives even easier.
 That file would look like